cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ### Finalize

-rsabssa_finalize validates the server's response, unblinds the message to produce a signature, verifies it for correctness, and outputs the signature upon success.
-Note that this function will internally hash the input message as is done in rsabssa_blind.
+Finalize validates the server's response, unblinds the message to produce a signature, verifies it for correctness, and outputs the signature upon success.
+Note that this function will internally hash the input message as is done in Blind.

 ~~~
-rsabssa_finalize(pkS, msg, blind_sig, inv)
+Finalize(pkS, msg, blind_sig, inv)

 Parameters:
 - kLenInBytes, the length in bytes of the RSA modulus n